 Meningitis is an infection of the membranes (meninges) surrounding the brain and spinal cord.
 Meningitis can be caused by a bacterial, fungal, or viral infection.
 Meningitis can be acute, with a quick onset of symptoms; it can be chronic--lasting a month or more; or it can be mild or aseptic.
 Anyone experiencing symptoms of meningitis should see a doctor immediately.

 What is bacterial meningitis?

 Acute bacterial meningitis is the most common form of meningitis.
 Approximately 80 percent of all cases are acute bacterial meningitis.
-Bacterial meningitis can be life threatening.
-The infection can cause the tissues around the brain to swell.
-This in turn interferes with blood flow and can result in paralysis or even stroke.
+Bacterial meningitis can be life-threatening.
+The infection can cause tissues around the brain to swell.
+In turn, the swelling interferes with blood flow and can result in paralysis or even stroke.

 What causes bacterial meningitis?

-The bacteria most often responsible for bacterial meningitis are common in the environment and can also be found in your nose and respiratory system without causing any harm.
+The bacteria most often responsible for bacterial meningitis can be found in the environment.
+In addition, they can be found in your nose and respiratory system without causing harm.

-Sometimes meningitis occurs for no known reason.
-Other times it occurs after a head injury or after you have had an infection and your immune system is weakened.
+Meningitis can occur for no known reason.
+At other times, it appears after a head injury or following an infection when your immune system is weakened.

 Who gets bacterial meningitis?

 Children less than two months of age have the highest incidence of bacterial meningitis.

 Adults with certain risk factors are also susceptible.
 You are at higher risk if you: